hermannch/reboot-on-oom/README.md

 # Reboot on OOM

-Reboot the system when traces of OOM killer activity are found.
+Reboot the system when traces of kernel OOM killer activity are found in dmesg.

 ## Background